A Journey Through France: Reflecting on the 2024 Museums Next Generation Program

 Day 5: Palais Galliera, Musée Carnavalet, and Viva Villa at Gaîté Lyrique

-The day began at the Palais Galliera, where participants attended a presentation on Paris Musées by Celine Marchand and toured the museum with its director, Miren Arzalluz.
+The day began at the Palais Galliera – Fashion Museum of Paris, where participants attended a presentation on Paris Musées by Celine Marchand and discussed the challenges of operating a fashion museum with its director Miren Arzalluz.
+Additionally, they addressed the challenge of bringing more diversity to museums.

-The evening wrapped up with the vibrant Viva Villa party at Gaîté Lyrique, celebrating four French Villas’ global cultural initiatives.
+The evening wrapped up with the vibrant Viva Villa party at Gaîté Lyrique, celebrating four French Villas’ global cultural initiatives, and featuring a multi-cultural concert in the iconic venue.

 Day 6 – 8: An Exploration of Paris and Strasbourg

 After taking time to explore Paris, participants journeyed east to the enchanting city of Strasbourg.
-There, they visited the Musée d’Art Moderne et Contemporain and the Musée de l’Œuvre Notre-Dame, engaging in discussions with museum teams about their collections and curatorial practices.
-The day also included a visit to the Palais Rohan, where they explored its Decorative Arts and Fine Arts galleries.
+Thanks to Emilie Girard, the Director of the Museums of Strasbourg, they visited the Musée d’Art Moderne et Contemporain and the Musée de l’Œuvre Notre-Dame, engaging in discussions with museum teams about their collections and curatorial practices.
+The day also included a visit to the Palais Rohan, where they explored its Decorative Arts and Fine Arts galleries, and discussed acquisition strategies and museography.

 Day 9: A Day in Nancy